RuchiraMalhotra/sampling/02_activities/assignments/a2_survey_design_and_evaluation.md

 12. Limitations, Known Biases, etc.: Some populations may be underrepresented (e.g., institutionalized individuals, transient populations); self-reported data may be subject to recall bias or social desirability bias.

-13. Link to documentation and any additional sources used - https://www150.statcan.gc.ca/n1/pub/45-25-0001/index-eng.htm
+13. Link to documentation and any additional sources used - https://www150.statcan.gc.ca/n1/pub/45-25-0001/index-eng.htm, chatgpt

 ```